 Entrelac knitting is exploding in popularity, with more and more patterns and projects being posted by the day.
-That’s why we’re thrilled to have Gwen Bortner—a true Entrelac expert—as a Bluprint knitting instructor.
-Her online Bluprint class, Entrelac Knitting, is an ideal way to learn the technique.
+That’s why we’re thrilled to have Gwen Bortner—a true Entrelac expert—as a Craftsy knitting instructor.
+Her online Craftsy class, Entrelac Knitting, is an ideal way to learn the technique.
 With her easy and clear instruction, you’ll be knitting gorgeous Entrelac scarves, hats, and more!
 In this free video tip, Gwen answers one of the most common questions from knitters who want to learn Entrelac: how to do a reversible pick up.
 Check it out!

-Hi, I’m Gwen Bortner and I’m an instructor at Bluprint.
+Hi, I’m Gwen Bortner and I’m an instructor at Craftsy.
 I want to take just a few minutes to show you how to do a reversible pick up.
 This is one of my most popular tips that I offer in many of my classes.

 We start along the selvage edge, picking up like we normally would the first stitch.
 But before we do the second stitch we just place a yarn over.
 And then we pick up a stitch and we yarn over and we pick up a stitch, and we yarn over.
 And each time we pick up a stitch we place a yarn over.
 And so we’re going to pick up as many stitches as we normally would, plus a yarn over in between every one of them until we get to the last stitch.
 And I’m at the end, so, as I get to the last stitch I’m going to yarn over and then just pick up one last stitch.